 In order to make a share of Class A common stock represent the same percentage economic interest in Artisan Partners Holdings as a common unit of Artisan Partners Holdings, disregarding corporate-level taxes and payments with respect to the tax receivable agreements we entered into in connection with our IPO, we will always hold a number of general partnership units, or GP units, of Artisan Partners Holdings equal to the number of shares of Class A common stock issued and outstanding.
-As the holders of LP units exchange their units for Class A common stock, we will receive a number of GP units equal to the number of shares of our Class A common stock that they receive, and a number of LP units, and shares of our Class B or Class C common stock, as applicable, equal to the number of units so exchanged will be cancelled.
-We will retain any preferred units exchanged for shares of convertible preferred stock until the subsequent conversion of such shares into shares of our Class A common stock, although a number of shares of our Class C common stock equal to the number of units so exchanged will be cancelled.
+As the holders of LP units exchange their units for Class A common stock, we will receive a number of GP units equal to the number of shares of our Class A common stock that they receive, and a number of LP units, and shares of our Class B or Class C common stock, as applicable, equal to the number of such shares into shares of our Class A common stock, although a number of shares of our Class C common stock equal to the number of units so exchanged will be cancelled.
+We will retain any preferred units exchanged for shares of our Class C common stock equal to the number of units so exchanged will be cancelled.
 Upon conversion of shares of convertible preferred stock, we will exchange a number of preferred units we hold for GP units equal to the number of shares of our Class A common stock issued upon conversion.